rpdelaney-archive/python-chess-annotator/README.md

 Takes a PGN file as an argument and annotates the first game in that file using an engine.

+Computes average centipawn loss (ACPL) for each side and stores it in the header.

 The result will be printed on standard output (the file on disk will be unchanged).